donomii/ID115/README.md

 ## TO DO

 * Add option to spam every watch within range
-* Implement longer messages (requires fiddling with the multi-message vendor format)
+* Implement longer messages (requires fiddling with the multi-message vendor format) (done!)
 * Probe devices in parallel?
 * Notify all devices that match some criteria
 * Add more functions (camera, alarm, set time, etc)